Baysgarth School

 Baysgarth School is a coeducational secondary school located in Barton-upon-Humber, North Lincolnshire, England.

-The school was formed in 1975 from the merger of Barton Grammar School and Beretun Secondary Modern School, and is located over both former school sites.
+The school was established in 1975 through the merger of Barton Grammar School and Beretun Secondary Modern School, and it spans both of the former school locations.

 Baysgarth is a community school administered by North Lincolnshire Council.
 Since 2006 the school has had a specialism in technology.
 School curriculum includes GCSEs, NVQs and ASDAN courses.

 The school previously had a partnership with Brigg Sixth Form (which includes Sir John Nelthorpe School and The Vale Academy) to offer a wider range of sixth form courses over the three school sites.
 However Baysgarth School is no longer part of this consortium.